Exact Logit-Based Product Design

 Using this result, we can now proceed with the formulation of our SOCPD problem.
-We first make the following assumption on the structure of the set $\Acal$. \begin{assumption} The set $\Acal$ can be written as $\Acal = \{ \ab \in \{0,1\}^n \mid \Cb \ab \leq \db \}$ for some choice of $\Cb \in \mathbb{R}^{m \times n}$ and $\db \in \mathbb{R}^m$, where $m \in \mathbb{Z}_+$. \end{assumption} Assumption~\ref{assumption:Acal_polyhedron} just requires that the set of candidate products $\Acal$ can be represented as the set of binary vectors satisfying a finite collection of linear inequality constraints.
-This assumption is necessary in order to ensure that our problem can be formulated as a mixed-integer convex program of finite size.
-We note that this assumption is not too restrictive, as many natural constraints can be expressed in this way.
-We provide some examples at the end of this section.

 With a slight abuse of notation, let $u_k$ be a decision variable that denotes the utility of the candidate product $\ab$ for customer type $k$.
 As before, let $x_{k,1}$ and $x_{k,0}$ denote the probability of customer type $k$ purchasing and not purchasing the product, respectively.
 Then, the optimization problem can be formulated as